NikoMrs/KGE-Trentino-Territory-Transportation/README.md

 The project's output consists of a final [Knowledge Graph](https://github.com/NikoMrs/KGE-Trentino-Territory-Transportation/tree/main/Phase%205%20-%20Entity%20Definition/Graph) and the corresponding [Mapping Model](https://github.com/NikoMrs/KGE-Trentino-Territory-Transportation/tree/main/Phase%205%20-%20Entity%20Definition/Model).
 The KG has been evaluated following the criteria defined by the iTelos methodology, and a demonstration of its capabilities was carried out using [GraphDB](https://graphdb.ontotext.com/), which allowed querying the graph to verify its ability to answer the Competency Questions defined at the start of the project.

 ![Preview](Phase%206%20-%20Evaluation%20%26%20Exploitation/GraphDB.PNG)

+## Metadata
+To effectively share and allow the reuse of the results obtained in this project,  a structured set of metadata has been defined, as required by the iTelos methodology.
+These metadata play a fundamental role in organizing and describing the information in a standardized way, facilitating accessibility and interoperability.
+Specifically, they are categorized into three main groups: People, Project and Dataset Metadata.
+All of them are accessible [here](https://github.com/NikoMrs/KGE-Trentino-Territory-Transportation/blob/main/Phase%207%20-%20Metadata/Metadata.xlsx).

 ## Repository
 The complete work can be found in the [repository](https://github.com/NikoMrs/KGE-Trentino-Territory-Transportation), and the entire process is described in the final [report](https://github.com/NikoMrs/KGE-Trentino-Territory-Transportation/blob/main/Documentation/Final_Project_Report.pdf).